Radomiej/XMLParser/README.md

 # XMLParser
-A very simple java XMLParser in under 100 lines and in one single class!
+A very simple java XMLParser in one single class!

 #EXAMPLES
 ```java